fake-useragent/fake-useragent/README.md

 - Data is pre-downloaded from [https://user-agents.net/](https://user-agents.net/download) and the data is part of the package
 - The data consists of the current browser versions or one version lower
-- Retrieves user-agent strings locally
+- Retrieves user-agent strings locally (both desktop and mobile UAs)
 - Retrieve user-agent Python dictionary
 - Supports Python 3.x